Freedom (Yoko Ono film)

 Freedom is a 1970 film by Yoko Ono.
-The film is a minute long and depicts Ono attempting to remove a purple brassire that she is wearing.
+The film is a minute long and depicts Ono attempting to remove a purple brassiere that she is wearing.
 The soundtrack to the film was composed and performed by John Lennon.
 Ono described it as a "great little film" in an interviewer with critic Scott MacDonald for the book A Critical Cinema 2: Interviews with Independent Filmmakers.
 MacDonald remarked that the film was "so paradoxical.
 You [Ono] show freedom as the ability to try and break free, which shows that you're never really free".